grommet/grommet/src/js/components/DataChart/README.md

     'property' indicates which property of the data objects to use.
     When 'property' is an array, multiple properties are used for a stacked bar chart.
 If only a string is specified, that is the property to use and all other aspects are defaulted.
+If 'property' is an object, it specifies a map of properties to graphic aspects: x, y, color, thickness.
+    If 'transform' is specified, it will be used to transform the data value before using it.
+For example, to convert a data value to a hex color string for the color.

 ```
 string